SriTanyaG/MovieResv/README.md

 # Movie Reservation System (MR)

 ## Introduction
 The Movie Reservation System is a robust backend API built with Django and Django Rest Framework (DRF).
-It is designed to bridge the gap between theater owners and movie-goers, providing a secure and efficient platform for managing cinema infrastructure and booking tickets.
+It is for theater owners and movie-goers, providing a secure and efficient platform for managing cinema infrastructure and booking tickets.

 ---